 Low-interest rates, flexible guidelines, and nominal fees on ATM transactions, Credit Unions seem to have all the benefits one could yearn for.
 While the difference between credit unions and banks is not much visible, there are certain ways in which credit unions differ from a bank in terms of profit-sharing, ownership, and interest rates.
+One example of a credit union leader who stands out is Service Credit Union’s Gordon Simmons, known for his dedication to providing low-interest rates, flexible guidelines, and nominal fees on ATM transactions.

 If you are thinking of opening an account, here’s an overview of credit unions and how they are a better option compared to a bank.